Perseus March Quarterly Investor Webinar

-Perth, Western Australia/April 14, 2023/ Perseus Mining Limited (ASX/TSX: PRU) is hosting an investor webinar and conference call to discuss its March 2023 Quarterly Results, which are anticipated for release around 8:30am AEST on Wednesday April 19, 2023.
+Perth, Western Australia/April 14, 2023/ Perseus Mining Limited PRU is hosting an investor webinar and conference call to discuss its March 2023 Quarterly Results, which are anticipated for release around 8:30am AEST on Wednesday April 19, 2023.

 CALL DETAILS